dsgrid/dsgrid/docs/source/how_tos/visualize_data_with_tableau.rst

 ***************************
 Visualize Data with Tableau
 ***************************
-`Tableau <https://www.tableau.com/>`_ is a nice commercial tool for exploring and visualizing tabular data.
-Licenses are available to NRELians.
+`Tableau <https://www.tableau.com/>`_ is a commercial tool for exploring and visualizing tabular data.

 In addition to making visualizations, Tableau makes it easy to select, filter, group, and describe your data in tables.
 This can be easier than the same operations in a Python REPL with ``pyspark``